 It’s easy to remember cacao vs. cocoa because they refer to different things.

-- Cacao refers to the plant or its beans.
+- Cacao refers to the plant, its beans, or a product using non-roasted beans.

-- Cocoa is refers to products derived from them.
+- Cocoa is refers to products derived from roasted beans.

 Is it cacao or cocoa?
 These terms are beginning to have some overlap, but in general, they have separate usage cases and cannot be substituted for each other.